zesty-io/RFCs/text/rfc-0003-embedded-3rd-party-interfaces.md

 ### Registering an Application (getting a token)

-User registers and an application through the accounts app, submitting this information.
+User registers an application through the accounts app, submitting this information:

-* id
+* ID
-* named
+* Name
-* thumbnail
+* Thumbnail image
-* business name
+* Business name
-* support URL
+* Support URL
-* contact email
+* Contact email

-In return they receive
+In return they receive:

-* private app token
+* Private app token
-* refresh token
+* Refresh token (we will not initially implement token refresh but developers should be prepared to store and use these in future)
 * App ZUID (zesty unique identifier)
-* client app id (name)
+* Client app id (name)

+### Application Requirements

 # Drawbacks
 [drawbacks]: #drawbacks